Italian scientists have discovered Russian roots in Leonardo da Vinci: he was the son of a slave from Russia

 In an interview, Vecce said: “I never really believed in the theory that she was a slave from abroad.
 So I spent months trying to prove that Katerina in that deed was not Leonardo's mother, but in the end all the documents I found went in that direction and I gave in to the evidence."

-“At that time, many slaves were called Katerina, but this was the only case of the release of a slave named Katerina by Sir Piero.
-Moreover, the document is full of small errors and oversights.
-This is a sign that he may have been nervous when he composed it, because having a child with someone else's slave was a crime,” says Vecce.
+“At that time, many slaves were named Katherine, but this was the only case of the liberation of a slave named Katherine by Sir Pierrot.
+Moreover, the document is full of minor errors and omissions.
+This is a sign that perhaps he was nervous when he composed it, because it was a crime to have a child with someone else’s slave,” says Vecce.

 Martin Kemp, professor emeritus of art history at Oxford University, who had previously concluded that Caterina was Caterina di Meo Lippi, an Italian orphan who lived in a farmhouse about 1 km from Vinci, strongly dismissed the new claims.